Forms of Cannabis

 How long effects last: Similar to vaping (up to three hours).

 You should know: Consuming tinctures through your mouth increases the bioavailability of cannabinoids.
 Essentially, you experience a quick and highly effective treatment.
-The lack of equipment for consuming tinctures can be appealing to new users.
+The lack of equipment for consuming tinctures can be appealing to new medical cannabis patients.

 Best for: Those who need localized relief of chronic pain and inflammation.

-How it works: Cannabis-infused balms or transdermal patches are applied directly to the skin.
+How it works: Medical cannabis-infused balms or transdermal patches are applied directly to the skin.

 Activation time: Anywhere from five minutes to two hours